-Can Beam interact poorly with any of my other medications?
+Can Beam interact poorly with any of my medications?

 Talk to your doctor before trying Beam if you take gabapentin, because magnesium can make gabapentin less effective.
 As far as we know, no other medications interact with Beam.

 Should certain people not take Beam?

 Don’t take Beam if you’re pregnant or nursing, have severe kidney disease, or are allergic to any of its inactive ingredients.
 Some people are sensitive to stevia in particular.

 And there you have it—everything you ever wanted to know about Beam, in the words of an expert.
 If you’re ready to start treating your migraine naturally, you can get started here.
 Beam is an over-the-counter treatment, so you don’t need a prescription to get started.